BuffaloWill/burpsuite-project-file-parser/README.md

 # Installation

-1. Compile the code provided or a pre-compiled jar included in the repo can also be used (`build/libs/burpsuite-project-file-parser-all.jar `)
+1. Compile the code as described in [Build Information](https://github.com/BuffaloWill/burpsuite-project-file-parser#build-information)
 2. Install the extension in Burp
 3. **Make sure to set the Output and Errors to system console**